-Vacuum metallization consists in evaporating aluminum (purity 99.5%) to give a metallic effect to base material (films, plastic and textile).
+Vacuum metallization consists in evaporating aluminum (99.5% purity) to give a metallic effect to flexible substrates (plastic films, textiles).

 In contact with crucibles heated to very high temperatures (1500 ° C), the aluminum changes from a solid state to a gaseous state.
 Then it condenses on the film, which runs on two cooled drums (in order that the heat does not melt the flexible substrate).

 Deposit : The aluminum thickness can vary from 5 to 80 nanometers depending on the applications.

 Flexible substrate : Films from 6 to 250 microns – Fabrics

 the metallisation is done under vacuum, because the temperature can be reduced to 1500 ° C, instead of 3000 ° C at normal atmospheric pressure.
 On the one hand, it is therefore an important energy saving.
 On the other hand it avoids oxidation of the aluminum and gives a bighter appearance to the product.